tercen/starter_guide/docs/workflow.md

 ## Adjust the Colour Palette

-Tercen has colour control options for visualisations made with the crosstab.
+Tercen has color control options for visualizations made with the crosstab.

-Right Click on the data cell to bring up the menu.
+Right-click on the data cell to bring up the menu.

 Select **Palette**